Anno Domini: Usage

 Traditionally, English follows Latin usage by placing the "AD" abbreviation before the year number, though it is also found after the year.
 In contrast, "BC" is always placed after the year number (for example: 70 BC but AD 70), which preserves syntactic order.
 The abbreviation "AD" is also widely used after the number of a century or millennium, as in "fourth century AD" or "second millennium AD" (although conservative usage formerly rejected such expressions).
-Since "BC" is the English abbreviation for Before Christ, it is sometimes incorrectly concluded that AD means After Death (i.e., after the death of Jesus), which would mean that the approximately 33 years commonly associated with the life of Jesus would be included in neither the BC nor the AD time scales.
+Since "BC" is the English abbreviation for Before Christ, it is sometimes incorrectly concluded that AD means After Death (i.e., after the death of Jesus; but that would mean that the approximately 33 years commonly associated with the life of Jesus would be included in neither BC nor AD).

 History

-The anno Domini dating system was devised in 525 by Dionysius Exiguus to enumerate years in his Easter table.
+The anno Domini dating system was devised in 525 by Dionysius Exiguus to enumerate years in his Easter table, hence the name Dionysian era.
 His system was to replace the Diocletian era that had been used in older Easter tables, as he did not wish to continue the memory of a tyrant who persecuted Christians.
 The last year of the old table, Diocletian Anno Martyrium 247, was immediately followed by the first year of his table, anno Domini 532.
 When Dionysius devised his table, Julian calendar years were identified by naming the consuls who held office that year—Dionysius stated that the "present year" was "the consulship of Probus Junior", which was 525 years "since the incarnation of our Lord Jesus Christ".
 Thus, Dionysius implied that Jesus' incarnation occurred 525 years earlier, without stating the specific year during which his birth or conception occurred.
 "However, nowhere in his exposition of his table does Dionysius relate his epoch to any other dating system, whether consulate, Olympiad, year of the world, or regnal year of Augustus; much less does he explain or justify the underlying date."

 Bonnie J. Blackburn and Leofranc Holford-Strevens briefly present arguments for 2 BC, 1 BC, or AD 1 as the year Dionysius intended for the Nativity or incarnation.
 Among the sources of confusion are: